Ernest John Winchester 1895-1983

 Among his souvenirs were a number of photographs taken in Greece, some of which are shown below.
 A few of them appear on the Imperial War Museum site among a collection taken by private Christopher Reynolds of 913 Motor Transport Company.
 Perhaps he and Ernest served together.
 The photos give an idea of conditions there at the time, both for the army and for civilians.

-The four photographs above show typical greek scenes from the time; a Greek wedding, haymakers, road workers (all women!) and a ploughman.
+The next four photographs show typical greek scenes from the time; a Greek wedding, a ploughman, haymakers and road workers (all women!).

 Clearly life wasn't all hard work though, as there were also photographs taken in a museum and some of camp entertainment.